DOI10.47051/ETXC3519

 Figure 2: Distribution of Helicops angulatus in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Helicops, which comes from the Greek words helix (meaning “turned”) and ops (meaning “eye”),40 refers to the direction of the eyes in this group of snakes, oriented not directly outwards, but obliquely upwards.41,42 The specific epithet angulatus, which comes from the Latin angulus (meaning “angle”) and the prefix -atus (meaning “provided with”),40 refers to the presence of prominent keels on the dorsal scales that give the appearance of many angles.42
+Etymology: The generic name Helicops, which comes from the Greek words helix (=turned) and ops (=eye),40 refers to the direction of the eyes in this group of snakes, oriented not directly outwards, but obliquely upwards.41,42 The specific epithet angulatus, which comes from the Latin angulus (=angle) and the prefix -atus (=provided with),40 refers to the presence of prominent keels on the dorsal scales that give the appearance of many angles.42

-See it in the wild: Brown-banded Watersnakes can be located with ~5–15% certainty in forested areas throughout the species’ area of distribution in Ecuador, especially along slow-moving whitewater rivers.
-Some of the best locations to find Helicops angulatus in the wild in Ecuador are Yasuní National Park, Yarina Lodge, and Jatun Sacha Biological Station.
+See it in the wild: Brown-banded Watersnakes can be located at a rate of about once every few days in forested areas throughout the species’ area of distribution in Ecuador, especially along slow-moving whitewater rivers.
+Some of the best locations to find Helicops angulatus in the wild in Ecuador are Yasuní National Park, Yarina Lodge, and Jatun Sacha Biological Reserve.

 Authors: Juan Acosta-Ortiz,aAffiliation: Universidad de los Llanos.
 Villavicencio, Colombia.
 Andrés F. Aponte-Gutiérrez,bAffiliation: Grupo de Biodiversidad y Recursos Genéticos, Instituto de Genética, Universidad Nacional de Colombia, Bogotá, Colombia.,cAffiliation: Fundación Biodiversa Colombia, Bogotá, Colombia. and Leonardo Niño-CárdenasdAffiliation: Laboratorio de Anfibios, Instituto de Ciencias Naturales, Universidad Nacional de Colombia, Bogotá, Colombia.